Guide to getting a divorce

 Within a few days, the divorce centre will send Form D9H (notice of issue of petition) to both the petitioner and the respondent.
-The respondent (or their instructed solicitor) will also receive copies of Forms D8 and D8A (if applicable).
+The respondent (or their instructed solicitor) will also receive a copy of Form D8.

 Responding to a divorce petition

 If you are the respondent, then within seven days of receiving Form D9H you must send Form D10 (acknowledgement of service) to the divorce centre.
 On the form you must state whether or not you intend to defend the petition, whether you dispute any claims for costs, and whether you agree on the arrangements for the children.

 If you intend to defend the divorce, then you must send your defence (known as your ‘Answer’) to the divorce centre within 29 days of receiving the petition.
 Otherwise, the petitioner can notify the divorce centre that you mean to defend the divorce.

 If you are the petitioner and the respondent does not respond at all, you will have to use Form D89 (request for bailiff service) to ask the court bailiff to serve the divorce paperwork instead.